Scattering amplitudes of stable curves: One and two channel factorization

 \end{enumerate} \end{Example}

 \begin{Review} Next we consider various situations when the curve $C$ can be separated into two connected components $A$ and $B$ by nodes.
-We will use the following notation: \begin{enumerate} \item $g_A$ and $g_B$ for the genus of components $A$ and $B$. \item $d_A$ and $d_B$ for the degree of $L_A=L|_A$ and $L_B=L|_B$.
+We will use the following notation: \begin{enumerate} \item $g_A$ and $g_B$ for the arithmetic genus of components $A$ and $B$. \item $d_A$ and $d_B$ for the degree of $L_A=L|_A$ and $L_B=L|_B$.
 We have $d_A+d_B=d$. \item $N_A$ and $N_B$ for the subsets of marked points on $A$ and $B$ and $n_A$~and~$n_B$ for their cardinalities.
 We have $n_A+n_B=n$. \end{enumerate} \end{Review}

-\begin{Review}[One-channel factorization] Suppose that $C$ is a nodal curve of compact type, i.e.~$C$ is separated into components $A$ and $B$ by a single node.
-In other words, the on-shell diagram of $C$ is not $2$-connected.
-This is related to a one-channel factorization in physics with components interchanging virtual particles through the separating node.
+\begin{Review}[One-channel factorization] Let $C$ be a nodal curve with a separating node.
+In~other words, the on-shell diagram of $C$ is not $2$-connected.
+This is related to a one-channel factorization in physics where virtual particles are are interchanged through the separating node.
 The following lemma is well-known in physics. \end{Review}

 \begin{Lemma} A curve with a separating node is never an MHV curve.
 In particular, the only MHV curves with compact Jacobians are smooth curves. \end{Lemma}